Online rebranding can have a profound impact on the success of a business. There are terrific examples to support the need to rethink your branding.

 Part of this involved purposefully engaging with their biggest critics, none of whom were more high profile than Piers Morgan.
 The GMB outrage machine has become the unofficial spokesman for anti-veganism, lambasting any company who venture into such territory.

-Digital Brand Communications Manager Neil Knowles even acknowledged this on twitter, replying to Morgan’s tweets on the subject with ‘Oh hello Piers, we’ve been expecting you’.
+Digital Brand Communications Manager Neil Knowles acknowledged this on Twitter, replying to Morgan with ‘Oh hello Piers, we’ve been expecting you’.

 It’s a very clever strategy; kick the hornet’s nest and use the resulting drama to drum up interest.

 This isn’t the first time they’ve used detractors to propel themselves either.

 Channel 4 ‘Complaints Welcome’

 Well, in the case of Channel 4 in 2019, they did the unthinkable and went to war with their viewers.

-These covered a variety of topics, from gentle jibes such as telling the veteran newscaster Jon Snow he ‘knows nothing’, to more severe comments like in the case of gay actor Kieron Richardson, who read out ‘why do we have to have gays kissing at dinner time.’
+It covered a variety of topics; from telling veteran newscaster Jon Snow he ‘knows nothing’ to gay actor Kieron Richardson reading ‘why do we have to have gays kissing at dinner time.’

 They were able to show how often they receive backlash, but also how little this affects them as a brand.

 Channel 4 has always been one of the more socially progressive broadcasters out there, but even for them, this is a brave strategy.

 These adverts were an extension of that, effectively saying ‘react how you want, we’re not going to change our programming’.

 Paddy Power and Huddersfield

 They were angry though, as many saw this move as an affront to everything sacred in football.

-Commenters labeled it ‘the worst kit ever’, many pointed to the seemingly illegal nature of the strip and it was generally seen as another example of Paddy Power’s indifference to the importance of football’s more sentimental aspects.
+Commenters labeled it ‘the worst kit ever’.
+Many pointed to the nature of the strip as Paddy Power’s indifference to the importance of football’s more sentimental aspects.

-It’s the classic redemption story, once seen as an agent of those forces that would destroy the integrity of football, Paddy Power is now looked upon much more favourably.
-The rebranding itself might have been for Huddersfield, but it’s the Irish bookies that profited.
+It’s the classic redemption story; once seen as an agent of those forces that would destroy the integrity of football, Paddy Power has redeemed themselves.

 Rebrand With ActiveWin